Things to do with Kids in Phuket

 Best Things for Kids in Phuket

 I am not a fan of lists, but for this blog page, a kind of list is needed.
-This is not everything, suggestions welcome - please leave a comment.
+This is not everything, suggestions welcome - please leave a comment on my Facebook Page.
 This might take a while and I will probably update the page as time goes by ....
 I asked my kids what they like doing, and they both went for Taekwondo and they both went for "The Beach Bar" ...